isomerpages/mccy-cpro/_resources/updates-on-covid-19-for-religious-activities.md

 ### COVID-19: Additional Guidance to Religious Organisations for Permitted On-site Activities issued on 14 May 2020, 0900hrs

-* For the more information, please refer to <a href="https://www.mccy.gov.sg/about-us/news-and-resources/press-statements/2020/may/additional-guidance-religious-organisations-permitted-on-site-activities">COVID-19: Additional Guidance to Religious Organisations</a>.
+* For the more information, please refer to <a href="https://www.mccy.gov.sg/about-us/news-and-resources/press-statements/2020/may/additional-guidance-religious-organisations-permitted-on-site-activities">COVID-19: Additional Guidance to Religious Organisations for Permitted On-site Activities</a>.
 * Click [here](/media/3-COVID-19MCCYAdditionalGuidance.pdf) for PDF.

 ### COVID-19: MCCY advisory to religious organisations on elevated safe distancing measures issued on 4 April 2020, 2200hrs

-* For the more information, please refer to <a href="https://www.mccy.gov.sg/about-us/news-and-resources/press-statements/2020/apr/covid-19-mccy-advisory-to-religious-organisations-on-elevated-safe-distancing-measures">COVID-19: MCCY advisory to religious organisations</a>.
+* For the more information, please refer to <a href="https://www.mccy.gov.sg/about-us/news-and-resources/press-statements/2020/apr/covid-19-mccy-advisory-to-religious-organisations-on-elevated-safe-distancing-measures">COVID-19: MCCY advisory to religious organisations on elevated safe distancing measures</a>.
 * Click [here](/media/2-COVID-19MCCYAdvisory.pdf) for PDF.

 ### COVID-19: MCCY advisory on religious activities issued on 26 March 2020, 1000hrs